cc-archive/cc-global-components/README.md

 ### CC Global Header

 The CC Global Header has two required attributes, `base-url` and `donation-url` , which are the URLs used for the API call and the Donation button respectively.
 For a development environment, the `base-url` could be `http://127.0.0.1:8000`.
-Note: the `base-url` value should not have a trailing slash.

 ```html
 <cc-global-header